Shyam-Chen/Little-Books/vite-plugin-vue-routes/pages.md

 ## Route File Naming Convention

-The file naming convention for the routes is as follows:
+The file naming convention for the pages is as follows:

 ```coffee
 src/routes/hello-world/+page.vue -> /hello-world